 If only Baby could reach that point!
 At this young age, her immune system is especially vulnerable.
 Sometimes there’s not much more you can do than grab a tissue or put Baby down for a nap.
 Other times though, it’s not an illness, but respiratory allergies – that is, allergies that affect the chest, skin, eyes, and nose – that are to blame.
 You’ll want to know this for sure so that you and Baby can tackle the problem head on.

 What exactly causes a respiratory allergic reaction?

-Baby’s immune system is always at work, helping him fight off external threats that could impact his health.
-But in the case of a respiratory allergic reaction, his body considers things that aren’t a threat to be unsafe to him, and when he makes contact with them, these things set off a chemical reaction in his body.
-This reaction is meant to protect him, but it ends up causing more discomfort than necessary.
+Baby’s immune system is always at work, helping her fight off external threats that could impact her health.
+But in the case of a respiratory allergic reaction, her body considers things that aren’t a threat to be unsafe to her, and when she makes contact with them, these things set off a chemical reaction in her body.
+This reaction is meant to protect her, but it ends up causing more discomfort than necessary.